LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: LIMEtree

-Note that the inner sum \(\sum_{c \in \mathcal{C}}\) over the explained classes is normalised by a factor \(\frac{1}{2}\) since the biggest squared difference is \(2\).
-This happens when the predictions of \(f\) and \(g\) assign a probability of \(1\) to two different classes, e.g., \([1, 0, 0]\) and \([0, 0, 1]\).
-The underlying assumption is that the sum of values predicted by each leaf of the surrogate tree is smaller or equal to \(1\), which may require normalisation in some cases.
-The outer sum \(\sum_{x^\prime \in \mathcal{X}^\prime}\) is normalised by the sum of weights \(\omega(x^\prime)\) to ensure that the loss \(\mathcal{L}\) is bounded between \(0\) and \(1\), facilitating a meaningful comparison of different surrogates and allowing for a meaningful user-defined parameter \(\epsilon\).
+Note that the inner sum over the explained classes \(\sum_{c \in C}\) is normalised by \((1 + \mathds{1}( \vert C \vert > 1 ))^{-1}\), which is \(1\) when the surrogate is built for a single class and becomes \(\sfrac{1}{2}\) for more classes.
+The loss given by Equation~\ref{eq:blimey_loss} is thus equivalent to the one in Equation~\ref{eq:lime:loss} in the former case, and in the latter the scaling factor ensures that the inner sum is between \(0\) and \(1\) since the biggest squared difference is \(2\), which happens when the predictions of \(f\) and \(g\) assign a probability of \(1\) to two different classes, e.g., \([1, 0, 0]\) and \([0, 0, 1]\).
+An additional assumption is that the sum of values predicted by each leaf of the surrogate tree is at most \(1\), which as noted earlier may in some cases require normalisation.
+In practice, the surrogate explainer is built by iteratively adding splits to a multi-output regression tree -- thus incrementally increasing its complexity \(\Omega(g; \; d)\) but also improving its predictive power -- which allows to progressively minimise the loss \(\mathcal{L}\) and optimise the objective \(\mathcal{O}\).
+This procedure -- captured by Algorithm~\ref{algo:LIMEtree} given in Appendix~\ref{apx:algos} -- terminates when the loss \(\mathcal{L}\) (calculated with Equation~\ref{eq:blimey_loss}) reaches a certain, user-defined level \(\epsilon \in [0, 1]\), which corresponds to the fidelity of the local surrogate, i.e., \(\mathcal{L}\left(f, g; \; X^\prime, \mathring{x}, C\right) \leq \epsilon\).
+Figure~\ref{fig:limetree_overview} provides a high-level overview of {\sc LIMEtree}.